 When using a spy security camera as part of a hidden surveillance system, keep in mind that some things never change.
-Hidden cameras have most of the same concerns as regular cameras: light levels, wireless or hardwired connections, image quality, etc. The biggest difference?
+Hidden cameras have all of the same concerns as regular cameras: light levels, wireless or hardwired connections, image quality, etc. The biggest difference?
 The covert spy cam must also blend in with its surroundings to remain unnoticed.

 Look for this to be listed prominently in the “Features” section, if not in the basic product description itself.

 Always choose color cameras for home security whenever possible.
 Color equipment has become more prevalent and more affordable in the CCTV world, and is practically required if you need to use the video as evidence of a crime.

 Be aware that just as the human eye can’t see colors in low light conditions, color cameras can’t either.